kavandalal/Note-Me-Android-/README.md

 Delete desired notes

-Photos provided in the .pdf file in rhe home page of repository
+Photos provided in the .pdf file in the home page of repository

 .zip file for Androd Studio